 - That if same-sex marriage becomes more common in the U.S. that God will retaliate at some point by causing one or more horrendous natural disasters as he did at Sodom and Gomorrah, and later during the time of Noah, with great loss of life.
 2 Fear of God's punishment is a main motivator among many religious conservatives which causes them to strongly oppose SSM.

 - Defining eligibility for marriage in the U.S. is done on a state-by-state basis.
-However, many recent court rulings have determined that those states that have banned same-sex marriage through legislation or by amending their constitution have violated the equal protection and due process clauses of the U.S. Constitution's 14th Amendment.
+However, many recent court rulings have determined that those states that have banned same-sex marriage through legislation and/or by amending their constitution have violated the equal protection and due process clauses of the U.S. Constitution's 14th Amendment.
 These states can expect to have same-sex marriage eventually legalized by rulings of one of their federal District Courts because of these violations.

 - Since 2011, national polls have regularly showed that most Americans favor legalizing SSM.
 Support is increasing, and opposition is dropping, each by 1 to 2 percentage points/year.

 - Previous to 2012, referendums in two states terminated SSMs: California in 2008 and Maine in 2009.
-These votes temporarily killed new SSMs with about a 6 percentage point margin.
+These votes temporarily prevented new SSMs.
+They were passed with about a 6 percentage point margin.
 The most recent referendums on SSM were held on 2012-NOV-06 to restore SSM in Maine, and legalize SSM in Maryland, and Washington State.
 All three states legalized SSM with about a 5 percentage point margin.
 Overall gain in margin over four years was about 11 percentage points.